Octavius-Dante/Tetra-Proxima/CAPM-DAY-2/Readme.md

 </br>
 </br>

-Now will do German translated labesl for same texts and test (used google translate)
+Now will do German translated labels for same texts and test (used google translate)

 </br>
-create new file (i18n_de.properties) unders (i18n) folder and add following texts
+create new file (i18n_de.properties) under (i18n) folder and add following texts
 </br>

 ```cds